linux-system-roles/firewall/README.md

 unmask, and enable firewalld.

 The role can also attempt to disable known conflicting services.
-The list of known conflicting services can be found in `vars/main.yml`, please sumbit an issue if there are any unaccounted-for services.

 For the configuration the role uses the firewalld client interface which is available in RHEL-7 and later.